nrfconnect/sdk-nrf/doc/nrf/ug_ble_controller.rst

 Zephyr Bluetooth LE Controller
 ******************************

-The `Zephyr Project`_ has a full, open source, :ref:`Bluetooth Low Energy stack <zephyr:bluetooth-arch>`, which includes the Zephyr Bluetooth LE Controller.
+`Zephyr`_ has a full, open source, :ref:`Bluetooth Low Energy stack <zephyr:bluetooth-arch>`, which includes the Zephyr Bluetooth LE Controller.
 This Bluetooth LE Controller is designed with an upper and lower implementation to make it possible to support multiple hardware platforms.
 It is developed by the Zephyr community and provided as open source.